tdunham19/OrbiSeq/README.md

 ## Citation
-If you use this tool please consider citing our publication [insert link to publication].
+If you use this tool please consider citing our publication [manuscript under review].